anuprulez/amma/README.md

         --output_dir <path to output directory>\
     ```

+The naming convention for each sample is `microbiota_age_sex_replicate`

+## From sequences to gene counts (in Galaxy)

-2. Upload the data on Galaxy inside a data library.
+1. Upload the data on Galaxy (e.g. [https://usegalaxy.eu/](https://usegalaxy.eu/)) inside a data library
-3. Update the details in [`config.yaml`](config.yaml), specially the API key
+2. Update the details in [`config.yaml`](config.yaml), specially the API key
-4. Prepare the history in Galaxy (import the files from the data library, merge the files sequenced on 2 different lanes (for Project_S178 and Project_S225) and move the input files into collections)
+3. Prepare the history in Galaxy (import the files from the data library, merge the files sequenced on 2 different lanes (for Project_S178 and Project_S225) and move the input files into collections)

     ```
     $ python src/prepare_data.py
     ```

-## From sequences to gene counts (inside Galaxy)

 5. Launch Galaxy workflow to extract gene counts